 - We are continuing to practice everyday prevention actions including the use of personal protective equipment (PPE) that Turnstone staff use as part of our normal operations to protect the health and safety of our staff and clients.
 This includes: cleaning and sanitization efforts, frequent hand washing, and helping monitor staff, guests and clients who may be demonstrating signs of illness and helping them exit the facility.

-- We are encouraging the practice of social distancing when possible and requiring the use of face coverings in our facility.
+- We are requiring the practice of social distancing when possible and the use of face coverings in our facility.

 These recommendations* have been provided by the Centers for Disease Control & Prevention.